 The Red Incense Burner Summit on Braemar Hill has to be one of the shortest hiking trails in Hong Kong, especially if you take public transportation to the start of the trail.
 Plus, the trail itself is not difficult or hard to navigate.
 After hiking for 15 minutes and a quick climb over several rocks, you can see panoramic views of Hong Kong Island and Kowloon.

 Many people will visit the sunset viewpoint because it is one of the best sunset spots in Hong Kong.
 And if you stay for the night view, make sure to bring a headlamp or torch so you can navigate your way back.

 - Duration: 2 hours

 - How to get there: take Lightrail 505 at Siu Hong MTR Station and walk 5 minutes to the trailhead.

 Many people may not know that Hong Kong has its own version of a Grand Canyon.
 The easy hiking trail in Tuen Mun resembles the crackly crust of a pineapple bun, an HK classic food.
 Hence, they named the mountain Pineapple Mountain.

 The hike up Pineapple Hill is a steady incline but not difficult.
 The hiking path itself is not hard to navigate.
 Google Maps shows a clear path across the mountain.
-There are parts around the canyon where it might be slippery but if you are wearing proper hiking shoes, it shouldn’t be an issue.
+There are parts around the canyon where it might be slippery, but it shouldn’t be an issue if you are wearing proper hiking shoes.

 5. Lamma Island Family Trail between Sok Kwu Wan and Yung Shue Wan